top of page

 Willard came with the name Willow, but if you read the above story about Ivan you will see that we rescued two "hens" who turned out to be roosters.
 We love the boys but they do require extra care to keep them calm and gentle around our volunteers.
 Willard and Ivan are strikingly handsome, and thanks to our socialization and enrichment programs they are both polite and friendly towards people and other birds.

 Poor Goldie was captured off the streets of Cranston, RI, after neighbors witnessed her get attacked by a cat.
 Her first day at West Place was very stressful.
 Goldie was missing a few feathers when she first came to us but otherwise looked healthy.
 As the day went on, she began open mouth breathing, which is never a good sign.
 We rushed her to the ER and several hours and several hundreds of dollars later, she was discharged.
-It seems all of the stress, sunburn, and malnutrituon had caught up with Goldie.
-Thankfully, she made a full recovery and is anxiously awaiting completion of The Chicken House so she can rule hte roost.
+It seems all of the stress, sunburn, and malnutrition had caught up with Goldie.
+Thankfully, she made a full recovery and is now enjoying the completion of The Chicken House so she rules the roost.

 Goldie